 Tony McManus (born 1965) is a Scottish Steel-string guitarist of Irish descent born in Paisley, Scotland.
 English guitarist John Renbourn described him as "the best Celtic guitarist in the world."
 His first self-titled album was released in 1996 on Greentrax Recordings.
 His second album, Pourquoi Quebec?, was recorded in Quebec, Canada and released on the same label in January.
 His third album, Ceol More, was released in 2002 and achieved widespread critical acclaim.
 It exhibits not only McManus's proficiency as a guitarist, but also as an arranger, including a version of Charles Mingus's Goodbye Porkpie Hat.
-He has recorded duets with noted Scottish fiddler Alasdair Fraser as well as recently releasing an album with bassist Alain Genty, entitled Singing Sands.
-McManus resides in Elora, Ontario, Canada.
+He has recorded duets with noted Scottish fiddler Alasdair Fraser as well as releasing an album with bassist Alain Genty, entitled Singing Sands.
+McManus lives in Elora, Ontario, Canada.

 This entry is from Wikipedia, the user-contributed encyclopedia.
-It may not have been reviewed by professional editors and is licensed under the GNU Free Documentation License.
+It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect, defamatory or highly offensive you can edit this article at Wikipedia.
 Find out more about our use of this data.